 Natural resource ownership in the United States is closely tied to land ownership.

-There are four main types of land owners: citizens and corporations; the federal government; state and local governments; and Indian tribes and individuals.
+There are four main types of land owners: citizens and corporations; the federal government; state and local governments; and Native American tribes and individuals.
 There are two types of owners for submerged lands under the ocean: states and the federal government.

 Private lands are owned by private citizens or corporations.